nealbob/hems/docs/note.md

 Here $K^c_{ijt}$ are pre-defined 'crop coefficients' and ${ET}^0_{it}$ is the reference ET for region $i$ in period $t$ (with both $ET^0_{ijt}$, and ${ER}_{it}$ being exogenous functions of weather data).
 Following hydrological model conventions, crop water requirements $K^c_{jm}ET^0_{ijt} - ER_{it}$ are defined in mm units (and converted to ML by dividing by 100).

 This approach differs from official hydrological models (i.e., Murray SOURCE model) in two key respects: the time-step is monthly rather than daily and there is no explicit soil moisture balance.
 While recent research (QJ etc.) has shown this simple approach can achieve reasonable performance, some adjustments are adopted to improve accuracy further.
-Firstly, ER data used adjusted to remove estimated monthly run-off.
-Secondly, for rice crops water requirements are adjusted to account for poundage, by adding a soil moisture recharge / depletion target:
+Firstly, ER data are adjusted to remove estimated monthly run-off.
+Secondly, for rice crops water requirements are adjusted to account for pondage, by adding a soil moisture recharge / depletion target:

 $$w_{ijt} = \frac{1}{100}.\beta^{w}_{ijt} \max \left({K^c_{jm}ET^0_{it} + SM_{jt} - ER_{it},   }, 0\right) $$

+With $SM_{jt}$ set to + 50mm in the planting month (October) and - 50mm in the harvest month (March).

 Note that this approach does not allow for deficit irrigation where water application rates are less than the target rate $w_{ijt}$.
 However, as detailed below there is flexibility to vary the area irrigated (to only irrigate a portion of the planted area) as outlined below.